hablapps/doric/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/org.hablapps/doric_2.12)

-Doric offers type-safety in DataFrame column expressions at a minimum cost, without compromising performace.
+Doric offers type-safety in DataFrame column expressions at a minimum cost, without compromising performance.
 In particular, doric allows you
 to:

 * Get rid of malformed column expressions at compile time